 We received a number of high quality proposals for the 2017 edition of the CFRA and we are delighted to announce the following recipients.

-Criteo Research is committed to participating in and contributing back to the broader machine learning community.
+Criteo AI Lab is committed to participating in and contributing back to the broader machine learning community.
 To learn more about the CFRA program or other research activities, please email us at firstname.lastname@example.org.